JavaFXpert/vqe-playground/docs/the-vqe-inator.md

-### The Variational Quantum Eigensolver-inator: Examining the inner-workings of the VQE algorithm
+### The Variational Quantum Eigensolver: Examining the inner-workings of the VQE algorithm

 #### Why are you reading this?